calblueprint/immigration-justice-project/docs/dev/app/auth.md

 ### **Log In**

-`src/app/(auth)/login`
+Users with existing accounts can log in with their email accounts and passwords.
+From `/login`, users can also navigate to `/signup` or `/forgot-password` instead.
+For implementation, see `src/app/(auth)/login`.

-- If the user is already logged in, this page will automatically redirect based on the auth and profile contexts.
+- If the user is already logged in, the user will be automatically redirected from `/login` to another page based on the auth and profile contexts.
 - After a successful login, the user is redirected based on the profile context, as follows:
     - Incomplete onboarding -> onboarding
     - Complete onboarding -> listing page corresponding to the user's role